hackersatcambridge/workshops-git-intro/README.md

 ### Branching
 Whenever you would like to work on a new major feature, such as a new class or a refactor, make a branch with a descriptive name such as "classifier-implementation" or "migrating-to-sql".
-Depending on how big your group is, it may be useful to include your name in the branch name as well.
+Depending on how many people are working on the project, it may be useful to include your name in the branch name as well.

 ### Pull Requests
 Never push to master.
 Even when working by yourself on a project, it is good practice to make branches for